waybetterdev/convox-scripts/doc/np-scripts.md

 # NP Scripts and their usage

+## NPS Config

+Script that links services in between them.
+Run this when you switch location for services. e.g. switch from using an external user service to running a local user service.

+### TODO: Add documentation

 ## NPS Env

 Ruby script that builds environment variables for each service.
 It reads the config file from `./local-settings/np-services-config.rb` and automatically generates domain names for each service so that the services can talk to each other.